Cervical varix and low-lying placenta

 Cervix with a functional length of 28 mm with a hypoechoic tubular structure inside the cervical canal, after applying Doppler color, venous type pattern is seen with venous wave spectral mode that increases with Valsalva maneuver.

-The frequency of varicose veins in the cervix during pregnancy is rare, with approximately 15 cases being reported in the literature at the time of writing.
-The risk of bleeding in these cases isvery high.
+The frequency of varicose veins in the cervix during pregnancy is rare, with approximately 15 cases being reported in the literature at the time of writing (2018).
+The risk of bleeding in these cases is very high.
 Risk factors include low-lying placenta and diethylstilbestrol exposure.
-In our case, the low insertion of placenta is the major risk factor, which is in keeping with the literature.
+In our case, the low insertion of the placenta is the major risk factor, which matches with the literature.
 This is caused by a low Insertion placenta, that increases the flow of cervical venous vessels.